 - Stomach pain or discomfort

-The first thing parents usually do when a baby wakes prematurely from sleep still tired (or cries for unknown reasons), is believe that their baby is hungry and understandably give him more food.
+The first thing parents usually do when a baby wakes prematurely from sleep still tired (or cries for unknown reasons) is believe that their baby is hungry and understandably give him more food.
 This can involve more frequent bottle-feds, offering both breasts per feeding, increasing the volume of formula per feeding, or breastfeeding and offering supplementary infant formula at each feeding.
 The specific approach can make the baby susceptible to overfeeding if you, the parent, is not careful.

-Given the limited ability of babies to regulate their dietary intake, it is highly likely they get more lactose that they need, which can make them feel stomach pain or discomfort.
+Given the limited ability of babies to regulate their dietary intake, it is highly likely they get more lactose than they need, which can make them feel stomach pain or discomfort.
 Would you be able to go to sleep smoothly and enjoy a peaceful, long sleep if you were feeling pain anywhere on your body?
 Your little one is no different.

 - Medical Conditions

 Another essential factor of overtiredness in babies is the misdiagnosis of gastrointestinal symptoms that are commonly confused with milk protein intolerance/allergy, lactose intolerance, reflux, or colic.
 When this happens, the baby usually switches to a lactose-free formula and receives antacid or anti-colic medications.
 In many cases, the baby just suffers from lactose overload (see above factor #3) rather than any of the above conditions.
 Not addressing the root of the problem can cause further challenges to the already distressed baby.

 Overtiredness can result in sleep deprivation if the baby does not get enough sleep for an extended period of time.
 A sleep-deprived child can demonstrate the following: